 Art Faculty Positions

 Thank you for your interest in the Passaic County Arts Center.
 If you have information you would like to share regarding a potential course proposal, please read the following information carefully before submitting materials.
-We seek to recruit and employ outstanding staff and instructors who will support and enhance our mission.
+We seek to recruit and employ outstanding instructors who will support and enhance our mission.